 Srea Preah is a 3,438-hectare community-protected area within the Keo Seima Wildlife Sanctuary, in the north-eastern province of Mondulkiri.
 Today, less than half of that area is still forested.
 Despite efforts from WCS’s REDD+ carbon offset project, launched in 2016 to curb deforestation, forest clearance has accelerated on its periphery, particularly in Sre Preah.
 This has led to increased land insecurity and diminished financial gains for the Indigenous Bunong communities who live nearby and receive payments through the REDD+ project to protect the forest.

 Deforestation in Sre Preah stems mainly from illegal farming settlements that emerged after 2014.
-Having long claimed land titles to collateralise microloans, these settlements were recently acknowledged by the authorities, in apparent violation of Cambodian law, according to WCS.
+While these settlements were recently acknowledged by authorities, they had long claimed land titles to collateralise microloans, in apparent violation of Cambodian law, according to WCS.
 Alistair Mould, WCS Cambodia director, explains that as the area is classified as a sustainable use zone, land titles for these plots are prohibited.
 Despite this, microloans are “intensifying the expansion of agriculture in the area”, he adds.

 Cambodia’s Ministry of Environment, responsible for Sre Preah and other protected areas, did not respond to requests for comment.